useCroods

 }

-If your other component also fetches the same endpoint, it'll avoid the extra request if you set cache
+If your other component also fetches the same endpoint, it'll avoid the extra request if you set cache to true.

 path

-String: Use this option when you want to set an endpoint that is different than the name
+String: Use this option when you want to set an endpoint that is different than the name.

-Croods will still append your given id
+Croods will still append your given id at the end of your path

 Usage: